sdeering/marcqualie.com/_posts/2014-04-23-model-errors-in-emberjs.md

 ### Digging Deeper

 I started inspecting the Ajax response objects in the chrome console and the output was as I expected.
-The ```DS.InvalidError``` object that I was returning was in the following format.
+The ```DS.InvalidError``` object that I was returning was in the following format:

 {% highlight json %}
 {